Self Contrastive Learning for Session-based Recommendation: Methodology

-To address the aforementioned issues, we propose Self Contrastive Learning (\scl), a straightforward solution to improve the uniformity of the item representation space by introducing an additional loss objective, as shown in Figure \ref{fig:idea}(b).
+\paragraph{\textbf{Self Contrastive Learning (\scl).}} To address the aforementioned issues, we propose Self Contrastive Learning (\scl), a straightforward solution to improve the uniformity of the item representation space by introducing an additional loss objective, as shown in Figure \ref{fig:idea}(b).
 This objective operates by directly penalizing the proximity of item representations based on our assumption that the representation of each item representation should be distant from those of all other items.
 Formally, given a set of $n$ learned item representations $\mathcal{X}$, the objective of the \scl loss is calculated as follows:

 where the function $g(\vx,\vx')$ is computed by $e^{\text{sim}(\vx,\vx')/\tau}$, the exponential of the cosine similarity controlled by a temperature parameter $\tau$.
-Using the cosine similarity, this loss pulls apart items on the unit hypersphere, which is what $\ell_{\text {uniform}}$ measures.
+Using the cosine similarity, this loss pulls apart all items on the unit hypersphere.
 Next, we integrate $\mathcal{L_{\scl}}$ into the existing session-based recommendation models.
 Given the loss objective $\mathcal{L}_{model}$ from the original model (\textbf{all other CL objectives are excluded}), the overall loss function is computed as follows:

 where $\beta$ is a hyperparameter that determines the relative importance of the two objectives.
 Complementary to the $\mathcal{L}_{model}$, which typical uses a $\mathcal{L}_{ce}$ to positively impact both $\ell_{align}$ and $\ell_{uniform}$, $\mathcal{L}_{\scl}$ has a stronger positive effect on $\ell_{uniform}$.